Earth Science Data Systems Level of Service Model

 More information about the data product categories can be found in the Level of Service model document (PDF).

-The Level of Service Determination table below identifies which of three service levels (basic, standard, or comprehensive) apply to data of a given processing level and data category.
+The Level of Service Determination table below identifies which of three service levels (basic, standard, or comprehensive) generally apply to data of a given processing level and data category.
 The second table shows service level descriptions.
+Although a near real-time (NRT) data product may have a comprehensive service level designation due to its product category and processing level, it may not obtain all comprehensive level services as some may not apply and others may not be realistic.

 Service Level Guide for Data Producers

-The intent of the ESDS Level of Service model is to specify the service requirements as opposed to suggesting how those requirements are to be met.
-This leaves room for data repository personnel to determine the best way for them to meet the requirements.
+The intent of the ESDS Level of Service model is to describe the services to be provided for a given data product, as opposed to suggesting how those services will be implemented.
+This leaves room for data repository personnel to determine the best way for them to meet the assigned service level.
+Each data repository has unique capabilities and services that are designed to meet the needs for their particular data producer and user communities.
+These capabilities may allow the repository to offer services not specifically listed here and/or offer selected additional services beyond those that are required.

 The Level of Service model covers services in six categories, including Ingest, Check, and Archive; Distribution and Access; Documentation; Discoverability and Usability; User Support and Outreach; and Preservation.
-The requirements directly relevant to data producers are summarized in Table 2.
+The requirements directly relevant to data producers (in the categories of Data, Documentation, and User Support and Outreach) are summarized in Table 2.
 These lists demonstrate what you can expect a DAAC to do with respect to your data product as far as handling data, documenting data, and supporting data into the future.

 Table 2.
 Service Level Descriptions